dougschallmoser/trailblaze/README.md

 ## Acknowledgments

 I would like to acknowledge The Hiking Project for providing great information via their API.
-And of course, Google.
+And of course, all things Google.